 c) 70% in the case of a difficult work, with limited commercial values and addressed to children under 12 years of age;

 d) 70% in the case of a difficult work, with limited commercial values and promoting Polish historical or cultural heritage in the world, which eligible production costs exceed twice the minimum required eligible costs.

 1. Who can apply for granting financial support?

 An entrepreneur who is a producer of an audiovisual work, a co-producer of an audiovisual work or an entity providing a service for audiovisual production with achievements and based in Poland.
-As an achievement it counts at least one realized (as a producer, co-producer or service provider) and publicly available (in cinemas, on TV or on VOD, shown at the FIAPF accredited festival), feature fiction, documentary or animated film or fiction, documentary, or animated series.
+An achievement is at least one production (feature film, documentary film, animated film, series, animated series, or documentary series) distributed in cinemas, broadcast on TV or on VOD or presented at the FIAPF accredited festival and the applicant shall be its producer, co-producer or service provider.
 The criterion of having appropriate achievements can also be met if the entrepreneur hires a person responsible for production with adequate experience.
 Before submitting the application, the entrepreneur must conclude a co-production agreement or for the provision of an audiovisual service on the territory of Poland.
 The entrepreneur must also meet the requirements set out in the provisions on state aid.

 2. Can a foreign entrepreneur apply for financial support?

 Yes, if it is located in another Member State of the European Union or the European Free Trade Association (EFTA) and has a branch in Poland and this branch is the producer of the work to be reimbursed.
 The Polish branch of a foreign company must also meet the conditions regarding the relevant achievements, the prior conclusion of the contract and the requirements set out in the public aid regulations, which are described in point 1 above.